Blessed Solanus Casey and His Seven-Star Virtues

 Another time, one of the young Capuchin brothers developed a serious infection in his jaw, which necessitated surgery to have it removed.
 He asked help from Fr.
 Solanus, who blessed him and touched his cheek.
 When the Brother came back from the dentist later, he said there was no sign of a dangerous infection.
 “That calls for a celebration.”
 Fr.
 Solanus said, and pulled out two perfectly preserved ice cream cones from his desk drawer.
 A visitor had brought them over thirty minutes earlier!
 This perfect blending of sanctity and naturalness lifted suffering persons out of a rut.

-”Those who are wise will shine like the brightness of the heavens, and those who lead many to righteousness, like the stars for ever and ever.”
+”Those who are wise will shine like the brightness of the heavens, and those who lead many to righteousness, like the stars forever and ever.”
 (Dn 12:3) The era in which Fr.
-Solanus worked as a doorkeeper were dark times.
+Solanus worked as a doorkeeper was a dark time.
 There were two world wars, the Great Depression, and all the consequent anxieties.
 Through this darkness, Fr.
 Solanus served as a luminary, radiating hope to all who came to him.

 He was known to give precise predictions, such as when worried parents asked about their sons fighting at war.
 Likewise, these prophecies extended to matters of physical healings.
 To a person whose sister was near death following an operation, he said, “There will be a change tonight at 9 o’clock tonight.
 She is not going to die.”
 The woman recovered shortly after nine o’clock that evening.